An honest review of Montreal’s unique floating spa on a boat!

 As for silence…since most people are there with partners, there’s going to be conversation.
 Not the kind of group socializing you get in Scandinavian spas either.
 Private conversations you feel awkward overhearing.

-I always managed to find a quiet cozy spot to peace out, and had the garden sauna all to myself at one point, but I suspect only because of the pandemic-era reduced capacity.
-Honestly, I think management should just embrace it.
+I always managed to find a quiet cozy spot to peace out, and had the garden sauna all to myself at one point.
+But honestly I think management should just embrace the party atmosphere.
 It’s a boat.
 People in swimsuits on boats want to be seen in their swimsuits on a boat.
 Maybe they should have dedicated quiet days and photo shoot days.
 Give everybody what they want?

 I can’t show you a picture of my perfect hot tub view.
 Because I feel like a jerk taking photos at a no-cameras spa, so I don’t.

 I do have one photo, taken after the fact.
 My skin is soft.
 The smile is real.
-A few hours at Bota Bota turned back months of pandemic stress and I floated back to my hotel with just one thought in mind: when can I get my girl gang to Montreal for a spa party on this boat?
+A few hours at Bota Bota Montreal left me floating back to my hotel with just one thought in mind: when can I get my girl gang to Montreal for a spa party on this boat?

 My last visit was June 2021.
-Always check the spa’s official website for the latest updates: https://botabota.ca/.
+Info updated Jan 2026.
+Always check the spa’s official website for the latest.

 Know Before You Go